Toronto subway: Technology

-The heavy rail and light metro lines have some characteristics in common: Such lines are fully isolated from road traffic and pedestrians; the station platforms are covered, and the trains are boarded through many doors from high platforms within a fare-paid zone separated by faregates.
+The heavy rail lines have some characteristics in common: such lines are fully isolated from road traffic and pedestrians; the station platforms are covered, and the trains are boarded through many doors from high platforms within a fare-paid zone separated by faregates.

-In contrast, the surface portions of the light rail lines (Lines 5 and 6) will fit into the street environment.
-Light-rail tracks will be laid on the surface within reserved lanes in the middle of the street, and cross street intersections at grade.
-Surface stations will have simple, low-level platforms.
-However, like heavy rail and light metro, passengers will be able to board and alight the light rail trains by multiple doors.
+In contrast, the surface portions of the light rail lines (Lines 5 and 6) fit into the street environment.
+Light-rail tracks are located on the surface within reserved lanes in the middle of the street, and cross street intersections at grade.
+Surface stations have simple, low-level platforms.
+However, like heavy rail and light metro, passengers board and alight the light rail trains by multiple doors.

 Line 3 Scarborough, a light metro, used a more complex technology than heavy rail, which a TTC document describes as follows:

 Track is the 5 rail system on direct fixation and car is powered by an induction or "reaction rail" situated between the running rails at the same top of rail elevation.
 There are two side contacting power rails +300V and −300V respectively situated a distance of about 14 in. from the closest gauge line of one running rail.